 Giordano Maselli is an italian composer.
 He achieved a Bachelor of Arts Degree with honors in Classical Composition and Master’s Degree with honors in Movie Soundtrack Composition at Santa Cecilia Conservatory of Rome.

 He started his musical training at the age of 3.
-After trying various instruments, by the age of 9 he focused on the piano and scoring for visual media.
-He studied classical composition at the Arts Academy in Rome and privately with M° L. Pelosi, leading him toward admission to the Conservatorio di Santa Cecilia where he continued studying with M° M. Gabrieli focusing on film scoring.
+After trying out different instruments, at the age of 9 he focused on piano performing and on scoring for visual media.
+He studied classical composition at the Arts Academy in Rome and privately with M° L. Pelosi, which led him to enroll in Santa Cecilia Conservatory where he continued his studies with M° M. Gabrieli focusing on film scoring.

-His compositions include some short movies like “Tom”, “Shah Mat”, “Adele”, “Cattive Notizie”, the complete soundtrack of the “Last Monkey” webseries, cartoon soundtracks for the firm Musicartoon, and videogame scores with RedDoll.
+His compositions include some short movies like “Tom”, “Shah Mat”, “Adele”, “Cattive Notizie”, the complete soundtrack of the “Last Monkey” webseries, cartoon soundtracks for the firm Musicartoon, and videogame scores for RedDoll.

-In 2014 and 2015 he was awarded Best Original Score in the 48h Film Project, and the award was given to him by Ian Anderson (frontman for Jethro Tull).
+In 2014 and 2015 he was awarded as Best Original Score in the 48h Film Project, and the award was given to him by Ian Anderson (frontman of Jethro Tull).
 In 2015 he entered the Italian movie market with “Hybris”, a psycho-thriller produced by Mirelatives Picture.
 Moreover, in 2019 he composed the score for the Italian movie TuttAPPosto, directed by Gianni Costantino and starring Roberto Lipari and Luca Zingaretti.

 Maselli has also founded his own recording studio with the aim of working as closely as possible with other musicians in “live room” composing.
-He is currently working on an album named “Start From Scratch.”
+He is currently working on an album of his own named “Start From Scratch.”